 Dr. Hong has been a professor for more than seventeen years and has taught in New York, Texas, Pennsylvania, Virginia, and Hawaii.
 She is also a licensed special educator, school principal, and district administrator.

 Her research examines the cognitive science of teaching and learning and the development of self-determination through the ethics of caring.
 Thus far, her research has been cited in the Handbook of Adult Learning, Wiley Library of Higher Education, Vanderbilt University’s Peabody Recommended Readings, British Library, and the Hong Kong Institute of Education Library.

 Dr. Hong is the recipient of the International Teacher of Honor award by the Education Honor Society, Kappa Delta Pi, and the University Exemplary Faculty Award.

 Previously, Dr. Hong worked as the Education Specialist for the Virginia Fairfax County Government, Department of Family Services, and Institute for Early Learning.
-Currently, she is the Special Assistant to the Vice Presidents on A.I.D.E.
+She was the Special Assistant to the Vice President on A.I.D.E.
 (Access.
 Inclusion.
 Diversity.
-Equity), 504/ADA Compliance Officer, Professor and Program Coordinator of Special Education at Brigham Young University-Hawaii.
+Equity) and 504/ADA Coordinator.
+Currently, Hong is a Professor and Program Coordinator of Special Education at Brigham Young University-Hawaii.